meeshkan/hmt-deb-builder/README.md

 # meeshkan-deb-builder
-Docker image to build a meeshkan deb file.
+Docker image to package meeshkan into a deb package.

 # How to install the debian package
 Run the following commands: